SanderMertens/flecs/README.md

 ecs_entity_t e = ecs_lookup(world, "MyEntity");
 ```

-Additionally, applications can define entities with the `ECS_ENTITY` macro, which automatically adds `EcsId` and initializes it with the provided name:
+Additionally, applications can define entities with the `ECS_ENTITY` macro, which automatically adds `EcsName` and initializes it with the provided name:

 ```c
 ECS_ENTITY(world, MyEntity, Point);
 ```

-Components, systems, tasks, types and prefabs automatically register the `EcsId` component when they are created, and can thus be looked up with `ecs_lookup`.
+Components, systems, tasks, types and prefabs automatically register the `EcsName` component when they are created, and can thus be looked up with `ecs_lookup`.

 ### Task
 A task is a system that has no interest expression.
 Tasks are run once every frame.
 Tasks are defined the same way as normal systems, but instead of an interest expression, you specify `0`: